 New gardeners should keep things simple.
 The tendency of new gardeners is to plant a garden that is just way too big and end up with a giant mess in the backyard.
 Keep it simple and small to start, and work up from there.
 A small garden will lead to a more positive experience and is less work for a new gardener.

-Do you know how to begin your own organic garden now?
+Do you know how to begin your own rock garden now?
 Can you now find a place to begin with it?
 Do you know what will work for your seeds?
 If you can now provide an answer to these questions, then you have read and understood the previous tips and are ready to grow your own organic garden.